Skip to content

 0.5 / 1

-The company reports an aggregated figure for the total water consumption across the group, however it does not include all subsidiaries.
-A sole water intensity figure covering all rubber operations is not reported by the company.
+The company reports an aggregated figure for the total water consumption across the group, however, the figure is not reported as intensity and does not include all natural rubber subsidiaries.
+A sole water intensity figure covering all natural rubber operations of the company is not reported.

 • N